Me Gusta (Shakira and Anuel AA song): Background and promotion

-In a 2020 interview with Billboard, Sony Music Latin CEO Afo Verde hinted that the label partnered Anuel AA with Shakira in order to grow his audience after the rapper stated he "wanted more services from [the label]".
+Sony Music Latin CEO Afo Verde partnered Anuel AA with Shakira to grow his audience, after the rapper demanded "more services from [the label]".
 Shakira played a clip of the song in her home recording studio during a 60 Minutes interview with CBS in November 2019.
-On 12 January 2020, Shakira announced the collaboration posting the single cover alongside the release date of the song on her Instagram.
+On 12 January 2020, Shakira announced the collaboration posting the single cover alongside the song's release date on her Instagram.
 The singer is seen wearing a pink dress designed by Kuwaiti designer Yousef Al-Jasmi on the cover.
 The song marks Shakira's first single as a lead artist since 2018's "Nada".
 "Me Gusta" was promoted on huge billboards in Times Square.
 On January 22, 2020, Shakira shared a "Making of" video of the song on her social medias.
 To celebrate Shakira's upcoming Super Bowl Halftime Show performance, a special "Me Gusta"-themed pop-up store was put up in Miami.
 It featured colored walls and fancy furniture that resembled the song's music video setting.
 In the store on January 31 and February 1, among several items, fans could purchase an exclusive "Me Gusta" clothing line, that was later added on Shakira's official online store.
 On March 11, 2020, a "Me Gusta" official Instagram filter was sponsored by Shakira.